-Ensure the right appointment of a Principal Contractor who will have the structure and management process to ensure designs are carried out correctly in the build.
+This also applies to the right appointment of a Principal Contractor who will have the structure and management process to ensure designs are carried out correctly in the build.

-Ensure that the works are completed to project specification and that all possible impacts from moisture are removed prior to handover.
+Check that the works are completed to project specification and that all possible impacts from moisture are removed prior to handover.